 What is Trefis?

-Trefis is a meaningful financial community structured around trends, forecasts and insights related to some of the most popular stocks in the US.
+Trefis is an interactive financial community structured around trends, forecasts and insights related to some of the most popular stocks in the US.

 What can I do using Trefis?